 Fences six out to three out are key and must be taken with fluency and in a smooth rhythm.
 The fences are generally stiff and not forgiving.
 It is imperative at Ascot your horse is a more than adequate jumper.
 It is possible to make all if setting the right fractions and jumping accurately but, mistakes are costly.
-Once again trainer Henderson is the one to watch and he boasts a superb strike rate with his chasers here that has delivered a huge level stakes profit in recent years.
+Once again trainer Henderson is the one to watch and he boasts a superb strike rate with his chasers here that has delivered a huge level stakes net win in recent years.

 The highlight to most is obviously Royal Ascot, a five-day meeting in mid-June.
 The world-famous Royal Procession, directly up the middle of the straight mile course, is a spectacle that starts off every day of the meeting shortly before the first race.
 The Queen especially has enjoyed lots of success as an owner here, with 23 wins to be precise and is associated closely with the course.
 The meeting has no less than 19 group races of which 8 have group 1 status.

 Away from the pattern races the handicaps almost always attract maximum fields.
 The Wokingham and The Royal Hunt Cup are two of the bigger handicap races at the meeting.
 The meeting sees 56,000 bottles of champagne consumed, 3,500 fresh lobsters, a massive 5,000 kilos of salmon and some 8,000 Cornish crabs all devoured by racegoers.

 |15th Oct 2022||British Champions Sprint Stakes||Group 1||Kinross (3/1)|